knispeja/knispeja.github.io/agronautblog.md

     * Simply teleports the player to another teleporter
     * Color-coded
 * "Void"
-    * Negates the tile its placed on top of
+    * Negates the tile it's placed on top of

 # Devlog